Coleganet/Coleganet/README.md

     - Installation into a top-level domain or sub-domain (without a directory/path component in the URL) is REQUIRED.

-2. Unpack the BlaBlaNet files into the root of your web server document area.
+2. Unpack the ColegaNet files into the root of your web server document area.

-You can download last release front: https://github.com/BlaBlaNet/BlaBlaNet/releases
+You can download last release front: https://github.com/ColegaNet/ColegaNet/releases

 Unzip in a folder and go to Point 2A and continue the install There